metacpan/metacpan-cpan-extracted/distros/J/JSONAPI-Document/README.md

 This module supplies an opt-in Moo role that can be consumed by objects that layer over a DBIx::Class::Row, `JSONAPI::Document::Role::Attributes`.
 Consuming objects should implement a method called `attributes` which will be used throughout the creation of resource documents for that result type to build the attributes of the document.
-This is useful when you have a more complicated set of attribute that cannot be fulfilled by simply calling `get_inflated_columns` (the default behaviour).
+This is useful when you have a more complicated set of attributes that cannot be fulfilled by simply calling `get_inflated_columns` (the default behaviour).

 # ATTRIBUTES